Bibliotherapy: The Magical Healing Quality of Literature

 At Book Therapy, we define Bibliotherapy as a form of art therapy that focuses on leveraging the power of stories to heal.
 Its power lies in the relationship that is formed between the reader and the writing (whether that is narrative, poetry or essay) and the reflection of the thoughts, feelings, observations and lessons that the writing provokes, through a daily journaling practice (referred to as ‘Book Journaling’), a bibliotherapy workbook or through a counselling session with a mental health professional or a bibliotherapist/librarian.

 It can facilitate the recovery of people struggling with any form of emotional turmoil as well as more serious mental illness.
 The effectiveness of the treatment relies on the empathetic ability of the reader to identify with the literary text, either through its characters or the narrative itself.
 For example, a child who is grieving the loss of a loved one might read a story about another child who’s lost a loved one.
 Upon reading this they may no longer feel alone in their predicament.
 As it can be self-administered with literary self-prescription, it is seen as a cost-effective form of therapy, however, it's often combined with a therapy session led by a mental health professional (including a bibliotherapist, counsellor or psychotherapist) or a librarian or teacher.

 How does it work?

 The basis of modern bibliotherapy is two-fold.
-First and foremost, it focuses on the ability of the bibliotherapist to prescribe the appropriate text for each individual (there’s no one size fits all and each book selected must be based on the reader’s personal choice and reading habits.)
+First and foremost, it focuses on the ability of the bibliotherapist to prescribe the appropriate books or texts for each individual (there’s no one size fits all and each book selected must be based on the reader’s personal choice and reading habits.)
 Secondly, it focuses on the reader’s own willingness to explore the value of literary thinking and find meaning within the literary language through self-reflection and journaling and/or discussion with a trained therapist.

 The Three Pillars of Bibliotherapy (Prescribed Reading)